If there’s one thing all the tech giants have in common today, it’s the race for the best artificial intelligence (AI) solutions.

 What does it do?

-Have a look here to see the chess games of AlphaZero.
+Take a look here to see some AlphaZero chess games.

 Using 5000 custom tensor processing units (TPUs) to generate games and 64 second-generation, the AlphaZero neural networks were trained via self-play, with no access to endgame tables or open books.